 - You will receive a monthly progress report of your academic achievements, hours and MPAs.
 You have three (3) business days to review and dispute any discrepancies.
-Once the three days have passed, the reports will be submitted to the state and school for official record and cannot be changed.
-Progress report includes any distance education hours if program eligible. - Students who transfer, drop or have been terminated from a program will be given their transcripts upon request once all financial obligations have been paid to the Academy. - Transcripts will be processed within 7-14 business days after the student is considered a graduate. - A transcript request form must be completed and turned into administrative offices if an additional request is made.
+Once the three (3) days have passed, the reports will be submitted to the state and school for official record and cannot be changed.
+Progress report includes any distance education hours if program is eligible. - Students who transfer, drop, or have been terminated from a program will be given their transcripts upon request. - Transcripts will be processed within 7-14 business days after the student is considered a graduate. - A transcript request form must be completed and turned into administrative offices if an additional request is made.
 The school will process the request within 5 business days from receipt.
 Third parties requesting transcripts and records must follow the FERPA rules and are subject to additional fees for shipping and administrative costs. - Student requests for copies of documents in an individual's file must be in writing and is subject to copy fees.
 Students have free access to review individual files (see FERPA Guidelines below).